The US Food and Drug Administration (FDA) has approved three medicines for alcoholism. But they don’t “cure” alcoholism.

 Medicines for Alcoholism

 Alcoholics can take disulfiram (brand names Antabuse and Antabus).
 It causes severe negative reaction if alcohol is consumed .
 This can help people quit drinking.
-Of course, not taking the medication enables a person to drink alcohol without any ill effects.
+Of course, not taking the med enables a person to drink alcohol without any ill effects.

 Disulfiram works by stopping the body from completely breaking down alcohol.
 This causes a very high buildup of acetaldehyde.
-Disulfiram causes very unpleasant physical reactions.
+The med causes very unpleasant physical reactions.
 They include blurred vision, chest pain, nausea and vomiting, among others.
 Any side effects tend to disappear in about two weeks.
 They can include acne, mild drowsiness, headache, or a strange aftertaste.

 The the discovery of disulfiram’s effects on drinking was an accident during the 1930s.
 Industrial workers became ill after contact with it and then drinking alcohol.
 Then much research followed.
-The FDA approved disulfiram in 1951.
+The FDA approved it in 1951.

 In 1994, naltrexone became the second drug approved by the FDA for alcoholism treatment.
 Decades of successful use in treating heroin addiction proved its safety.
 Then large studies proved its effectiveness in treating alcoholism.